Crown & Anchor, Adelaide: Threat of demolition (2024)

-The Crown & Anchor was heritage-listed listed on 1 November 2001 as a "Local Heritage Place (Townscape)".
+The Crown & Anchor was heritage-listed on 1 November 2001 as a "Local Heritage Place (Townscape)".
 However this heritage listing only covered the facade, meaning that the rest of the building can be demolished.
 In 2013 South Australian developer Karidis Corporation purchased the land next to the hotel, at 188 Grenfell Street, and put in an application to construct a 13-storey residential building, but this did not proceed.
 They acquired the hotel in 2016.

 In March 2024, it was revealed that Singaporean developer Wee Hur Holdings had lodged plans to transform the site at 188 and 196 Grenfell Street into multi-level student accommodation.
 Roxie's, a bar and restaurant, and an event venue called Chateau Apollo are also at the address.
 The proposal involved "partial demolition and adaptive reuse" of the buildings, with a new shop and other amenities on the ground floor.
 Plans of the proposed development were published on the PlanSA website on 19 April 2024, showing that nothing but the facades on Grenfell and Union Streets would be left under the proposal.
 These would be restored to their 1920s form, but without the balcony, and the front bar would be transformed into retail areas and a laundry and waste room.
 There would be 17 floors of studio apartments.

 There was a public outcry at the news.
 A petition was launched to save the pub, and groups and events were created on social media, to "Save the Cranker".
 In April 2024, musicians from around the country posted pictures of themselves holding "Save the Cranker" signs.
 In mid-April the pub was inducted into the South Australian Music Hall of Fame, for its long commitment to original live music.
 Australian Greens MLC (state Legislative Council member) Rob Simms introduced a motion to state parliament calling on the Malinauskas government to strengthen heritage laws protect the venue, especially in light of Adelaide's status as a UNESCO City of Music.
 During the last week of April, the building was provisionally listed on the South Australian Heritage Register (that is, state heritage-listed rather than local), meaning that the entire building was protected it until its heritage values could be assessed.
 Thousands turned out at a rally on 28 April 2024, which was attended by MLCs Rob Simms and Michelle Lensink (Liberal), as well as the Lord Mayor of Adelaide Jane Lomax-Smith.
 The protests attracted national news coverage, and Superjesus bassist Stuart Rudd called the pub a "launchpad" for the band's career.